 (I read about the best options for music when running.)

-Five: I get to the “Threshold”.
-This is the point where I am accepting the change is required.
+5. I get to the “Threshold”.
+This is the point where I am accepting the change.

 (Over ear, on ear, in ear – what works best for me?
 What will be the most comfortable and not slide off?
 Wireless is best for me, won’t catch the cable and pull them off.)

 (I compare reviews, prices and performance before making my choice.)

 8. I Buy.

 Why is this important?

 The buying journey described above can create a map of the content that a company needs to drive sales.
 And we can consider the first five steps as being marketing content, and the last three, sales content.
 (This doesn’t mean that there is just one piece of content for each step.
 The content required for each step will depend on the complexity of your customers’ needs and the complexity of your product.)